 - 1. Any full-time or part-time student who withdraws from a programme or course within the first half of the academic semester, completes the formal documentation, and receives approval for withdrawal from Academic Board shall have "WD" entered in the student regulations.
 The Academic Board reserves the right to not approve the WD if deemed inappropriate. - 2.
 If a student ceases to attend and/or complete required learning activities but does not withdraw formally, or withdraws after the halfway point of the academic semester, this shall be deemed an informal withdrawal and "DNC" shall be entered in the student regulations. - 3.
-Eligibility for refund of fees is dependent upon formal withdrawal being made as determined by the guidelines of Policy SG.23 Refund of Student Fees receive a full refund less a deduction for costs incurred by up to a maximum of 25% of fees paid, provided BTI incurred costs to this amount and can justify these costs.
+Eligibility for refund of fees is dependent upon formal withdrawal being made as determined by the guidelines of Policy SG.23 Refund of Student Fees.